emergenz/pdoom.org/README.md

 # pdoom.org

 This is the repository of the pdoom.org website.
-It is a fork from [distillpub/template](https://github.com/distillpub/template).
+It is a fork of [distillpub/template](https://github.com/distillpub/template).

 ### Local Development